-Exhibiting in the Weston Public Library Art Gallery
+Visiting the Weston Public Library Art Gallery

 • 5-10 images of works to be exhibited, as .jpg files (not too big!)

-- A resume or CV
+• A short resume or CV

-There are two exhibit spaces in the library: the gallery, which has about 40 linear feet of wall space, as well as horizontal surfaces for displaying 3-D works (shelving, pedestals, narrow ledges); and a Community Room, with more than 75 feet of linear wall space.
-We encourage applicants to visit the library and view the rooms.
+There are two exhibit spaces in the library: the gallery, which has about 40 linear feet of wall space, as well as several horizontal surfaces (shelving, pedestals, narrow ledges) for displaying 3-D works; and a Community Room, with more than 75 feet of linear wall space.
+We encourage applicants to visit the library and view the spaces.

-An artist can sell their work, by leaving a price list at the circulation desk and copies of it in the gallery.
-All purchasing activities occur between the buyer and artist; the library plays no role and receives no commission (donations to the library are welcome though).
-Publicity is the responsibility of the artist, while the library posts exhibit announcements on its website.
-Artists can also place a small sign near the library entrance.
+An artist can sell their work, by leaving a price list at the circulation desk and some copies of it in the gallery.
+All purchasing queries and transactions occur between the buyer and artist; the library plays no role and receives no commission (donations to the library are always welcome, though).
+Publicity is the responsibility of the artist; the library will post an exhibit announcement with a short description on its website.
+Artists can also have a small sign near the library entrance.